wchliao/RL_overview_note/README.md

 #### Policy

  * On-policy: evaluate or improve the behavioural policy (same-policy)
  * Off-policy: learn an optimal value function or policy, maybe following an unrelated behavioural policy (different-policy)

 #### Others

  * Exploration-exploitation dilemma: The agent needs to exploit the currently best action, yet it has to explore the environment to find better actions.
  * Model-free: The agent learn with trail-and-error from experience explicitly.
    The model is not known or learned from experience.
  * Online mode: Models are trained on data acquired in sequence
  * Offline mode (batch mode): Models are trained on the entire data set.
  * Bootstrapping: an estimate of state or action value is updated from subsequent estimates.

-## Value Function (Draft)
+## Value Function

 ### Q-Learning